Junnielexia/POWER-BI-FULL-PROJECTS/README.md

 To open the Power Query Editor, follow these steps:

 1. In Power BI Desktop, go to the Home tab.
-2. Click on "Edit Queries" in the External Data group.
+2. Click on "Edit Queries" in the External Data group/ or click on transform data in the home group.
 3. The Power Query Editor will open, displaying a preview of your dataset.

 ![Screenshot (127)](https://github.com/Junnielexia/DATA-ANALYSIS-TRAINING/assets/95970546/cc279749-a383-4b4f-8470-dc99526878ac)